fkooman/php-saml-sp/README.md

     $ /path/to/composer install

-Use the following command to create a self-signed certificate for use with the SP library.
-It will be used for signing the `<AuthnRequest>` and `<LogoutRequest>` and for decryption of `<EncryptedAssertion>`.
+Use the following command to create self-signed certificates for use with the SP library.
+It will be used for signing the `<AuthnRequest>` and `<LogoutRequest>`.
+Another set will be used for decryption of `<EncryptedAssertion>`.

     $ cd keys
     $ ./generate_keys.sh